analogdevicesinc/doctools/docs/cli.rst

       - sphinx.ext.duration

-The ``include`` option contains the list of files to include in the custom document, with the first level of the path the repository name.
+The ``include`` option contains the list of files to include in the custom document, with the first level of the path the label (normally the repository name).

 During generation, the tool will resolve the hierarchy of the included docs, adding pages until the repository top-level page is reached.